 "You have to select a string of connected vertices too" as seen

-in Fig. Screw Error message in the header of the Info editor. and Fig. Error message when clicking in the Screw tool with an incorrect or bad selection.,
+in Fig. Screw error message in the status bar. and Fig. Error message when clicking in the Screw tool with an incorrect or bad selection.,

 both in the Status Bar

 and at the place where you clicked to start performing the operation

 You may have as many profiles as you like (like circles, squares, and so on) – Note that, not all vertices in a profile need to be in the same plane, even if this is the most common case.
 You may also have other, more complex, selected closed islands, but they have to be closed profiles because Blender will seek for only one open profile for the translation, height and angular vector.
 Some closed meshes that overlap themselves may not screw correctly (for example: Half UV Sphere works fine, but more than half could cause the Screw tool to have wrong behavior or errors), and profiles that are closed with faces (like a cone or half sphere) will be closed automatically at their ends, like if you were extruding a region.

 Only one open Profile, all of the others can be closed, avoid volumes and some profiles closed with faces…